ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/04_submissions/drews/cc1_ws2425_01_drews.md

 In the pattern I tried to add things that appeared more complex than what the code eventually was.
 Through trial and error, I figured out that overlapping the diamonds made the pattern appear more interesting and by changing the colour of the diamond stroke in draw() I was able to give the illusion of flickering lights.

 For my greeting card I then followed how to add the FaceMesh from ML5’s library which was very straight forward.
-I learned about the UV Unwrap for the Face Mesh Detection from a [tutorial](https://www.youtube.com/watch?v=R5UZsIwPbJA&t=575s)by Dan Shiffman which I then used to find my own keypoints for my clown.
+I learned about the UV Unwrap for the Face Mesh Detection from a [tutorial](https://www.youtube.com/watch?v=R5UZsIwPbJA&t=575s) by Dan Shiffman which I then used to find my own keypoints for my clown.
 Most of my time was spent doing this but overall I am happy that I learned how to do this since I have been interested in working with ML5 for a while.